-“Double layer insulation” means an insulation consisting of two (2) solid insulators.
+“Double insulation” means an insulation consisting of two (2) solid insulators.

+"Reinforced insulation" means an insulation which provides the same level of isolation as the double insulation.

 The definition of a solid insulator in the ECE R100 is:

 "Solid insulator" means the insulating coating of wiring harnesses provided in order to cover and protect the live parts against direct contact from any direction of access; covers for insulating the live parts of connectors, and varnish or paint for the purpose of insulation.